zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 [insert-file:./snippets/dehydration.js]
 ```

-And in future steps of the Zap - if Zapier encounters a pointer as returned by `z.dehydrate(methodOrFunc, inputData)` - Zapier will tie it back to your app and pull in the data lazily.
+And in future steps of the Zap - if Zapier encounters a pointer as returned by `z.dehydrate(func, inputData)` - Zapier will tie it back to your app and pull in the data lazily.

 > **Wait, but why?** Isn't it just easier to load the data immediately?
 In some cases it can - but imagine an API that returns 100 records when polling - doing 100x `GET /id.json` aggressive inline HTTP calls when 99% of the time Zapier doesn't _need_ the data yet is wasteful.